 Which?
 Recommended Providers are companies that have been rated highly by the respondents to our unique customer survey and have products that meet the high standards of our researchers.

-Alternatively, for more long-term savings, Leeds Building Society has a four-year income bond that pays 1.92% AER when you make a minimum initial deposit of £100.
+For more long-term savings, Leeds Building Society has a four-year income bond that pays 1.92% AER when you make a minimum initial deposit of £100.
 If the balance falls below this amount, the AER will drop to 0.05%.

 It also has a five-year fixed-rate bond paying 2.05% AER, and the same conditions apply.